Time as a test-field: the no-boundary universe in motion and a smooth radiation bounce: The Schr odinger equation in quantum cosmology

 By summing over all the possible arrival times one recovers the full transition amplitude,

 The object defined in~\eqref{intro_G} is analogous to the standard propagator of quantum mechanics.
 It has the same path integral representation because also in quantum mechanics we restrict the integration to those paths that arrive to destination in a certain time.
-So, if we restrict to a time interval $\Delta t$ which is space-independent, $K$ is expected to satisfy a standard Schr\"odinger equation,
+So, if we restrict to a time interval $\Delta \ti$ which is space-independent, $K$ is expected to satisfy a standard Schr\"odinger equation,

 where ${\cal H}$ is the gravitational Hamiltonian operator written in the variable $h'$.
-The above handwaving argument leading to eq.~\eqref{intro_prop} has been rigorously developed by Halliwell in the limit of minisuperspace~\cite{Halliwell:1988wc}.
-As $K$ can be used to evolve a time dependent wavefunction $\Psi(q^a;t)$, it follows that also the latter satisfies a standard Schr\"odinger equation, as stated in~\eqref{intro_main}.
-As this argument suggests, here one should interpret $t$ as the coordinate time in the specific gauge $N=1$ $N^i=0$.
-Equivalently, this is the proper time of a congruence of geodesic observers.
-This point of view is emphasized also in the following.
+The above handwaving argument leading to eq.~\eqref{intro_prop} has been rigorously developed by Halliwell in the limit of minisuperspace~\cite{Halliwell:1988wc}, the regime considered in this work.
+As $K$ can be used to propagate a solution of a time dependent wavefunction $\Psi(q^a;t)$, it follows that also the latter satisfies a standard Schr\"odinger equation, as stated in~\eqref{intro_main}.

+Beyond minisuperspace, a potential issue with the above reasoning is of global type.
+The \emph{synchronous} gauge $N=1$ $N^i=0$ can be associated with a congruence of geodesic observers of fixed spatial coordinates and it breaks down e.g. when two observers of the congruence intersect.
+This can happen in a metric solution of the Einstein equation (i.e. in classical gravity) as well as in the off-shell metrics integrated over in the path integral.
+In classical as in quantum gravity, (proper) time is a \emph{local} quantity in the sense that it is always well-defined along a worldline while of course it might fail to be defined globally.
+This point of view is emphasized in the second argument below.